 If you join a day tour, which I recommended above, you’ll get from Bruges to Ghent easily by van or car, which is nice and quick too.

-Itinerary for Bruges and Ghent in One Day
+Itinerary for Ghent and Bruges in One Day

-Before starting, I want to highlight the fact that yes, visiting both Ghent and Bruges in one day can feel rushed, but I did my best to include the best spots and leaving enough time to see them properly without running around when visiting Belgium.
+Before starting, I want to highlight the fact that yes, visiting both places in one day can feel rushed, but I did my best to include the best spots and leave enough time to enjoy without running around when visiting Belgium.

 7.30 AM: Start Early in Brussels and Take the Train to Bruges

-Kick-start your one-day adventure bright and early in Brussels by taking a train to Bruges.
-The train ride takes about an hour, and you’ll want to arrive in Bruges with plenty of time to explore its stunning city centre.
+Kick-start your one-day tour to Bruges and Ghent early in Brussels by taking a train to Bruges.
+The train ride takes about an hour, and you’ll want to get to Bruges with plenty of time to explore its stunning city center.

-I recommend catching a train at the train station around 7:30 am; this will give you enough time to enjoy breakfast and start exploring Bruges’ top attractions before the crowds arrive.
+I recommend taking the train at the train station around 7:30 am; this will give you enough time to enjoy breakfast in Bruges and start exploring Bruges before the crowds arrive.

 9.00 AM: Breakfast at Le Pain Quotidien

-The cafe is about 20 minutes away from Brugge train station, but you’ll love the cobblestone streets on the way.
+The cafe is about 20 minutes away from Brugge train station, which is not too bad and it’s a nice walk along the cobbled streets.

-Whether you opt for a refreshing salad or decide to indulge in the local beer like other guests did, the historic ambiance and the quaint courtyard promise a delightful start to your day.
+Whether you opt for a refreshing salad or decide to indulge in the local beer (like other guests did), the historic setting and the quaint courtyard are a delightful start to your day in Belgium.

 9.30 AM: Walk to the Belfry Tower